List of Firefox features: Style Inspector

 Firefox 10 added the CSS Style Inspector to the Page Inspector, which allow users to check out a site's structure and edit the CSS without leaving the browser.

 Firefox 10 added support for CSS 3D Transforms and for anti-aliasing in the WebGL standard for hardware-accelerated 3D graphics.
 These updates mean that complex site and Web app animations will render more smoothly in Firefox, and that developers can animate 2D objects into 3D without plug-ins.

 3D Page Inspector

 Firefox 11, released January 2012, introduced a tiltable three-dimensional visualization of the Document Object Model (DOM), where more nested elements protrude further from the page surface.
 This feature was removed with version 47.

 Firefox 57 and above

 Electrolysis and WebExtensions

-On August 21, 2015, Firefox developers announced that due to planned changes to Firefox's internal operations, including the planned implementation of a new multi-process architecture codenamed "Multiprocess Firefox" or "Electrolysis" (stylized "e10s"), introduced to some users in version 48, Firefox adopted a new extension architecture known as WebExtensions, available to desktop version and Firefox for Android (considered stable in version 48).
-WebExtensions uses HTML and JavaScript APIs and is designed to be similar to the Google Chrome and Microsoft Edge extension systems, and run within a multi-process environment, but does not enable the same level of access to the browser.
-Support for XPCOM and XUL add-ons are no longer offered beginning with Firefox 57.
+On August 21, 2015, Firefox developers announced that due to planned changes to Firefox's internal operations, including the planned implementation of a new multi-process architecture codenamed "Multiprocess Firefox" or "Electrolysis" (stylized "e10s").
+Introduced to some users in version 48, Firefox adopted a new extension architecture known as WebExtensions.
+WebExtensions uses HTML and JavaScript APIs and is designed to be similar to the extension API used by Google Chrome, and run within a multi-process environment, but does not enable the same level of access to the browser.
+XPCOM and XUL add-ons are no longer supported effective Firefox 57.